Stochastic conformal flows in even dimensions: GMC inversion

-In addition to modifying the log-correlated field, we will also change the ground field for the GMC measure.
-To construct this GMC measure we use Shamov's theory of subcritical GMC.
+Changing Lebesgue measure to $\omega$ affects the log-correlated field, but it also affects the ground measure for the GMC measure.
+To construct a GMC measure with a non-Lebesgue ground measure we use Shamov's theory of subcritical GMC.
 By Theorem 25 of \cite{Shamov16}, to construct the GMC measure associated to $S$, it suffices to show that the random variables are uniformly integrable.
-Since $S_\eps (x)$ is just $\lambda(x)$ times what it was in the Lebesgue case and $(1+\rho)\gamma < \sqrt{2d}$, this follows directly from uniform integrability in the $\lambda=1$ setting.
+In the Lebesgue setting, uniform integrability holds when $\gamma < \sqrt{2d}$.
+Let $S^l_\eps$ be a family of approximations to a scale-invariant field with Lebesgue ground measure, and choose $\gamma^l \in (\gamma (1+\rho), \sqrt{2d})$, which is possible by our assumption on $\rho$.
+Then the covariances of our modified field $\gamma S_\eps$ are bounded above by the covariances of $\gamma^l S^l_\eps$ (note that since we took $k$ to be non-negative, all covariances are non-negative).
+Since uniform integrability holds for $\gamma^l S^l_\eps$ (see Section 3.3 of \cite{BP24}), it follows from Theorem 4.5.9 of \cite{Bogachev07} that there is a function $G: [0, \infty) \to [0, \infty)$ which is superlinear, convex, and increasing, such that By Kahane's convexity inequality (\cite{Kahane85}), we then have

+where $G_0 (x) = G(x / (1 + \rho))$ to account for the change in measure.
+Finally, we use the other direction of Theorem 4.5.9 of \cite{Bogachev07} to deduce uniform integrability for $\gamma S_\eps$.
 Thus, we conclude that the measures converge weakly in probability to a limiting GMC measure $\nu_{\gamma, S}$.